TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 We have another problem that we need to deal with: collisions.
 A collision occurs when two different keys generate the exact same hash code.
 Because they have the same hash code, they will land in the same bucket.

 Let's take an example: hashing the name `"Sara"` and the name `"raSa"` will generate the same hash code.
 That is because the letters in both names are the same, just arranged differently.
-We can rework our `stringToNumber` function so that it can give us unique hash codes which depends on where the letter appear in the name using an algorithm.
+We can rework our `stringToNumber` function so that it can give us unique hash codes that depend on where the letters appear in the name using an algorithm.

 ```javascript
 function stringToNumber(string) {